web-platform-tests/interop/2024/planning-process.md

 ### Elimination Round 1 : Disqualification

-After the Call of Proposals Period has ended, the organizing committee will finalize an official list of all Focus Area proposals.
+After the Call of Proposals Period has ended, the Interop Team will finalize an official list of all Focus Area proposals.

 Any Focus Area proposal that does not meet the minimum publicly-stated selection criteria will be considered for preliminary elimination.
 For example: